ghi-electronics/BrainPad-Docs/go-beyond/components/display.md

 ---
 The BrainPad display is an output device.
 The BrainPad has commands allowing you to display numbers and text and draw simple pictures and shapes.
 These shapes including points, lines, circles and rectangles.
 All display commands use pixels (screen dots) as units.

 Display commands in this section only change the memory buffer of the display and are not seen until you also call the BrainPad.Display.RefreshScreen() method.

+## Display Methods

 * `BrainPad.Display.Height()` - returns the BrainPad display's height in pixels (64).